-Flavonoids are essential secondary metabolites synthesized in almost all plant parts under different plantenvironment communication.
-They are associated with numerous physiological activities, including the taste and smell of fruits, flowers, and vegetables, and color development, making them that compose them essential compounds in the context of insects, birds, and animal attraction, facilitating seed dispersal.
-Likewise, flavonoids are important for plants in defending against noxious herbivores and insects (Alseekh et al., 2020).
+Flavonoids are essential SMs that get synthesized in almost all plant parts under different plant-environment communication.
+They are associated with numerous physiological activities, including taste and smell of fruits, flowers, and vegetables, color development that compose them essential compounds in the context of insects, birds, and animal attraction, facilitating seed dispersal.
+Likewise, flavonoids are highly important for plants in defending against noxious herbivores and insects (Alseekh et al., 2020).
 In a few cases, they can behave as highly toxic substances (Mierziak, Kostyn, & Kulma, 2014), and in some, they can retard the development of pathogens (Alseekh et al., 2020).
-Flavonoids impart an important function in micro-organisms' symbiotic interactions (Abdel-Lateif, Bogusz, & Hocher, 2012).
-For instance, chrysin and luteolin are biosynthesized in legumes for eliciting the signaling pathway for Rhizobacterium induced symbiosis or developing root nodule in nitrogen-fixing bacteria.
-Flavonoids also help the plants to overcome their the competition by inhibiting the germination and growth of challenging plants (Hartwig, Joseph, & Phillips, 1991; Reddy, Reddy, Scheffler, Wienand, & Reddy, 2007).
+They impart an important function in micro-organisms symbiotic interactions (Abdel-Lateif, Bogusz, & Hocher, 2012).
+For instance, chrysin and luteolin, biosynthesized in legumes for eliciting the signaling pathway for Rhizobacterium induced symbiosis or developing root nodule in nitrogen-fixing bacteria.
+Flavonoids also help the plants to overrule the competition by inhibiting the germination and growth of challenging plants (Hartwig, Joseph, & Phillips, 1991; Reddy, Reddy, Scheffler, Wienand, & Reddy, 2007).

-Hydroxylation of flavonoids has been found to slow the anti-fungal and anti-pathogenic activities.
-Plants are often sessile and cannot move, so they have evolved various innovative techniques to exclude deleterious effects developed due to environmental pressure, including thermal changes, heavy metals, drought, and UV-irradiations.
-All of them forced the plants to produce many free radicals, and the flavonoids are engaged with scavenging the stress-induced ROS production (Ryan, Swinny, Markham, & Winefield, 2002).
+Hydroxylation in the flavonoids was found to slow down the anti-fungal and anti-pathogenic activities.
+Plants are often sessile and cannot move, so they evolved various innovative techniques to exclude out deleterious effects developed due to environmental pressure, including thermal changes, heavy metals, drought, and UV-irradiations.
+All of them forced the plants to produce a large amount of free radicals, and the flavonoids are engaged with scavenging the stress-induced ROS production (Ryan, Swinny, Markham, & Winefield, 2002).

-Flavonoids are secondary metabolites responsible for distinct red, purple, and blue (anthocyanin) pigments of various plant tissues (Winkel-Shirley, 2001).
+Flavonoids are the SMs known for their distinct red, purple, and blue (anthocyanin) pigments of various plant tissues (B. Winkel-Shirley, 2001).
 These compounds attract and recruit the pollinators/insects for pollination and seed dispersal.
-Secondary metabolites give a display to the flower, which guards leaf cells against the photo-oxidative damage, and improves nutrient retrieval capability during senescence (Feild, Lee, & Holbrook, 2001).
-Among the flavonoids, flavonols may be the most ancient metabolites, as synthesized in ferns and even in mosses, performing a wide variety of physiological functions (Stafford, 1991).
+SMs give a display to the flower, which guards leaf cells against the photo-oxidative damage, and also improves the nutrient retrieval capability during senescence (Feild, Lee, & Holbrook, 2001).
+Among the flavonoids, flavonols may be the most ancient metabolites, as synthesized in ferns and even in mosses, perform a wide variety of physiological functions (Stafford, 1991).

-One crucial role of quercetin is to adjust polar auxin transports, even in small quantities (Wendy Ann Peer & Murphy, 2007).
+One crucial role of quercetin is to adjust polar auxin transports even in small quantities (Wendy Ann Peer & Murphy, 2007).
 The flavonols were also reported to support the plant arbuscular mycorrhizal association (Abdel-Lateif et al., 2012), as they act as auxin transport regulators during nodule formation (Ng et al., 2015).
-It is now very evident that during shade to sun transitions, quercetin derivatives replace the hydroxycinnamic acid derivatives in both epidermal cells and secretory trichomes (Agati, Galardi, Gravano, Romani, & Tattini, 2002; M. Tattini et al., 2000), even though hydroxycinnamates have a higher molar extinction coefficient than the flavonols over the UV-B range of the solar spectrum (Agati et al., 2013).
+It is now very evident that during shade to sun transitions, quercetin derivatives replace the hydroxycinnamic acid derivatives in both epidermal cells and secretory trichomes (Agati, Galardi, Gravano, Romani, & Tattini, 2002; M. Tattini et al., 2000), even though hydroxycinnamates have a higher molar extinction coefficient than the flavonols over UV-B range of the solar spectrum (Agati et al., 2013).
 From this, it can be hypothesized that supplying leaves with flexible metabolites competent of providing numerous occupations, at the charge of highest potential to soak up the shortest solar wavelengths (Pollastri & Tattini, 2011).